 Wood chips, on the other hand, are small pieces of wood that are produced when trees are cut, chopped, or crushed.
 They can be used as mulch, but their main use is as a decorative ground cover or as part of landscaping.
 Unlike other types of mulch, wood chips break down more slowly, making them ideal for areas that require long-term ground cover, such as around trees, shrubs, and sidewalks.

-Key Differences Between Mulch and Wood Chips
+Key Differences: Mulch vs. Wood Chips

 Choose the Screening Equipment That Fits Your Needs